-This grilled porterhouse steak is so tender it slices like butter and comes complete with a picture-perfect cross-hatch sear!
-All you need is a grill, a large porterhouse steak, and a little steak seasoning!
-If you're tired of cooking the same sirloins and ribeyes, give this juicy porterhouse steak a try!
+This grilled porterhouse steak is so tender it slices like butter and comes with a picture-perfect cross-hatch sear.
+You only need a grill, a large porterhouse steak, and a little steak seasoning.
+If you're tired of cooking the same sirloins and ribeyes, try this juicy porterhouse steak!

 Jump to: